JabRef/JabRefOnline/_faq/10_general.md

 ## Q: My plugins stopped working.
 What should I do?

-A: JabRef v3.0 removed plugin support as the development team cannot keep up plugin support any more.
+A: JabRef v3.0 removed plugin support, because the development team cannot keep up plugin support any more.
-Plugins, however, can be integrated in JabRef.
+Nevertheless, plugins can be integrated in JabRef.
 See [issue #152](https://github.com/JabRef/jabref/issues/152) for the current status and discussion.
 Please contact the author of the respective plugin and ask him to port his plugin into JabRef's code.